storyblok/storyblok-astro/README.md

 bridge: {
   customParent?: string,
-  preventClicks?: boolean, // Defaults to false. resolveRelations?: strings[]
+  preventClicks?: boolean, // Defaults to false. resolveRelations?: strings[], resolveLinks?: string
 }
 ```

 - `customParent` is used to provide a custom URL for the Storyblok editor iframe.
 - `preventClicks` prevents the default behaviour of clicks when inside the Storyblok editor.
-- `resolveRelations` may be needed to tell the Storyblok Bridge to resolve the same relations that are already resolved in the API requests via the `resolve_relations` parameter. _Note: this paramenter won't have any effect in Astro, since the Storyblok Bridge will reload the page and thus all the requests needed will be performed after the reload_
+- `resolveRelations` may be needed to resolve the same relations that are already resolved in the API requests via the `resolve_relations` parameter.
+- `resolveLinks` may be needed to resolve link fields.

+> **Note**
+> `resolveRelations` and `resolveLinks` will not have any effect in Astro, since the Storyblok Bridge is configured to reload the page.
+Thus, all the requests needed will be performed after the reload.

-The provided options will be used to initialize the Storyblok Bridge.
-You can find more information about the Storyblok Bridge and its configuration options on the [In Depth Storyblok Bridge guide](https://www.storyblok.com/docs/guide/in-depth/storyblok-latest-js-v2).
+The provided options will be used when initializing the Storyblok Bridge.
+You can find more information about the Storyblok Bridge and its configuration options on the [In Depth Storyblok Bridge guide](https://www.storyblok.com/docs/guide/in-depth/storyblok-latest-js-v2?utm_source=github.com&utm_medium=readme&utm_campaign=storyblok-astro).

 If you want to deploy a dedicated preview environment with the Bridge enabled, allowing users of the Storyblok CMS to see their changes being reflected on the frontend directly without having to rebuild the static site, you can enable Server Side Rendering for that particular use case.
 More information can be found in the [Astro Docs](https://docs.astro.build/en/guides/server-side-rendering/).